Funding History of Safe Routes to School

 From 2005 to 2012, Safe Routes to School initiatives were funded through a standalone federal Safe Routes to school program.
 This program provided more than $1 billion in funding in all states to support infrastructure improvements and programming to make it safer for children to walk and bicycle to and from school.

-In this section, you can read more about the legislative history and legislative text of the federal Safe Routes to School program and of the Transportation Alternatives program.
+In this section, you can read more about the legislative history and legislative text of the federal Safe Routes to School program and of the Transportation Alternatives Program (TAP)--newly renamed the STP Setaside.

 Overview of the Federal Safe Routes to School Program